Scott Northern Wake Campus

 - Laboratories for nursing assistant instruction

-All Wake Tech Campuses feature a library and study areas; an ILC Tutoring Center (ILC) for reading, writing, and math tutoring; wireless internet access; a photo ID office; and support services that include admissions, advising, career counseling, disability support, and financial aid.
-[Academic Success Presentation...]
+All Wake Tech campuses feature a library and study areas; an Individualized Learning Center (ILC) for reading, writing and math tutoring; wireless internet access; a photo ID office; and support services that include Admissions, Advising, Career Services, Disability Support Services and Financial Aid.

-In addition to these services, Scott Northern Wake Campus offers a bookstore, a STEM Center, open computer labs, a distance education testing center, Student Success Counselors, chemistry and biology labs, music practice rooms, student dining options, and tennis and volleyball courts.
+In addition to these services, Scott Northern Wake Campus offers a bookstore, a STEM Center, open computer labs, a distance education testing center, Student Success Coaches, chemistry and biology labs, music practice rooms, student dining options and tennis and volleyball courts.